yashsingla1/farmsite/README.md

 # farmsite
-Machine learning model too identify diseases in plants
+Machine learning model to identify diseases in plants